travBrook/P435/Assignment_1/README.txt

 As of now, the only text file it works with is the aSimpleText.txt file.
 The other txt files have characters that mess with the google protocol buffers.

-If you get an error like this, you just need to wait about 30 seconds before you try again.
+If you get an error like below, you just need to wait about 30 seconds before you try again.

 Traceback (most recent call last):
   File "C:\Users\travb\Desktop\P435\Assignment_1\Master\init.py", line 163, in <module>